-The Executive Board consists of Group CEO, Árni Ellefsen.
-At the chief operational level, the Group is divided into three main business units:
+The Executive Board consists of Group CEO, Turið F. Arge.
+At the chief operational level, the Group is divided into two main business units:

-- Corporate Banking operations In the Faroe Islands, Denmark and Greenland, headed by Árni Ellefsen, CEO - Personal Banking operations and products support in the Faroe Islands, Denmark and Greenland, headed by Turiö F. Arge, Chief Operating Officer
+- Corporate Banking operations In the Faroe Islands and Greenland, headed by Brian Smedemark - Personal Banking operations in the Faroe Islands and Greenland, headed by headed by Silja á Borg Færø